Trained in dentistry, Sree is currently pursuing lab sciences. She loves researching and sharing information on various health topics.

 Note that some patients might also need to get their teeth fixed.
 This is the case for people whose linea alba is caused by their irregular or uneven teeth.
 Again, consultation is very important as your dentist must make sure that any dental appliance (such as braces) that you will be using won't further aggravate the lesions.

 Can your diet affect the appearance of linea alba on your cheek?

-For the most part, a patient's diet does not have direct effect on the lesions.
-This is because the frictional keratosis is caused by constantly chewing food against an edentulous ridge.
+For the most part, a patient's diet does not have a direct effect on the lesions.
+This is because frictional keratosis is caused by constantly chewing food against an edentulous ridge.
 To resolve this, patients are asked to eat on the dentate side which should enable them to avoid further trauma to their alveolar mucosa whilst eating.

 Note that eating food or soups that are too hot can burn the inner cheek and might leave white patches behind as well.